 Ureteral obstruction surgery may be performed through one of these surgical approaches:

-- Endoscopic surgery, a minimally invasive procedure, which involves passing a lighted scope through the urethra into the bladder and other parts of the urinary tract.
+- Endoscopic surgery.
+This minimally invasive procedure involves passing a lighted scope through the urethra into the bladder and other parts of the urinary tract.
 The surgeon makes a cut into the damaged or blocked part of the ureter to widen the area and then places a hollow tube (stent) in the ureter to keep it open.
 This procedure may be done to both diagnose and treat a condition.

-- Open surgery, during which your surgeon makes an incision in your abdomen to perform the procedure.
+- Open surgery.
+The surgeon makes an incision in your abdomen to remove the blockage and repair your ureter.

-- Laparoscopic surgery, which is performed through a small tube with a light and a camera that allows your surgeon to see inside you.
-The surgeon makes one or more small incisions through your skin to insert the lighted tube and other instruments needed for the procedure.
+- Laparoscopic surgery.
+In this approach, the surgeon makes one or more small incisions through your skin to insert a small tube with a light, a camera and other instruments needed for the procedure.

-- Robot-assisted laparoscopic surgery, during which your surgeon uses a robotic system to perform a laparoscopic procedure.
+- Robot-assisted laparoscopic surgery.
+The surgeon uses a robotic system to perform a laparoscopic procedure.

 The main differences among these surgical approaches are your recovery time after surgery and the number and size of incisions used for the procedure.
 Your doctor (urologist) determines the type of procedure and the best surgical approach to treat your condition.